snehagawali19/asr_assignment/README.md

 ## Files you'll actually open

-`data/metadata.csv` The designed experiment — 20 prompts × conditions |
+`data/metadata.csv` The designed experiment — 20 prompts × conditions
-`recording_guide.md` How to record so the samples don't all sound the same |
-`HYPOTHESES.md` Pre-registered predictions — falsifying one is where your "surprise" comes from `REPORT_TEMPLATE.md` he opinionated report shape.
+`recording_guide.md` How to record so the samples don't all sound the same `HYPOTHESES.md` Pre-registered predictions — falsifying one is where your "surprise" comes from `REPORT_TEMPLATE.md` he opinionated report shape.
 Fill in numbers, submit this.

 ## What we measure and why

-WER / CER | Standard for context; weights every word equally — not ideal for entity extraction |
+WER / CER , Standard for context; weights every word equally — not ideal for entity extraction **LRA-strict**
-| **LRA-strict**
 Did the exact locality name appear?
 Binary.
 What the product cares about.
 **LRA-fuzzy**
 Same with Levenshtein tolerance — what a phonetic post-processor could recover Latency
 Approximates production latency for batch APIs
 Cost at scale
-Modeled at MVP / Growth / Scale volumes |
+Modeled at MVP / Growth / Scale volumes

 The headline insight typically lives in the gap between WER and LRA-fuzzy: standard ASR benchmarks can recommend the wrong model for an entity-extraction use case.

-## Robustness features

-- Missing API keys → that provider is skipped, run continues
-- Audio files missing → row recorded as error, run continues
-- Empty `reference` column → WER/CER skipped, LRA still computed
-- All providers behind a single `BaseProvider` interface — adding a 4th is ~50 lines
-- `scripts/00_smoke_test.py` catches setup problems before you burn API credits